 Apart from the Charge of the Light Brigade (the actual charge, but also the poem), the Crimean War (1853-1856) is perhaps best known (at least by some of us) as the first “modern” war, in that it was during the Crimean War when later military staples like rail, telegraphs, trenches, and rifled firearms and artillery first got tested on a major battlefield.
 Oh, and it also led to the development of modern professional nursing, triage, and anesthetics, but who’s counting?
 The 1853 Battle of Sinop is noteworthy for the way it helped pioneer another development in military technology, but it’s also important in that it was the war’s first major battle, and Russia’s victory in this battle paradoxically paved the way for it to eventually lose the war.

 Technically, the war began in July 1853, when Russia simply annexed some Ottoman territory along the Danube, and the Ottomans responded by declaring war.
 Britain and France, which had been floating credit to Istanbul just to keep the empire going, told Russian Tsar Nicholas I that they would stay out of the fighting provided that Russia did not take any offensive military action, and Russia stayed within that limitation for a few months.
-An Ottoman offensive into the Caucasus began to get some traction, however, and when Sultan Abdülmecid I ordered convoys to sail through the Black Sea to resupply that offensive, the Russian navy was ordered to interdict them.
+An Ottoman offensive into the Caucasus began to get some traction, however, and when Sultan Abdülmecid I ordered convoys to sail through the Black Sea to resupply the invasion force, the Russian navy was ordered to interdict them.

 A Russian fleet (three ships of the line, a frigate, and a steamer, which isn’t really much of a “fleet” but whatever), under the command of Pavel Nakhimov (d.
 1855), began to interfere with Ottoman shipping in the Black Sea, though one major convoy did get through to the Caucasus.
 Given that it was November, and the seas were choppy, the second major Ottoman convoy stopped to wait out the nasty weather at Sinop.
 Nakhimov maneuvered his ships into a blockade around the port.
 Sure that the Russian ships wouldn’t dare challenge the harbor defenses to try to get at his convoy, the Ottoman commander, Osman Pasha (d. no later than 1860), simply left his ships at anchor and made no move to break out of the blockade (which was not a particularly massive one–even after being reinforced Nakhimov had only about 10 ships at his command).
 Osman also figured that Nakhimov would abide by the rules of naval warfare, which stipulated that you couldn’t attack ships at anchor and couldn’t attack a ship of a lower class (so Nakhimov’s ships of the line weren’t “supposed” to attack Osman’s frigates, which were the biggest ships he had).